 I fell in love with shrimp around the time that I fell in love with my husband, more than two decades ago.
 My mom had and still has an aversion to seafood of all sorts, so it wasn’t something that we ate.
 Keith’s family was a different story.
 Both of his parents grew up in the American south where seafood, shrimp especially, is a staple.
 Once I had my first taste of the buttery, salty deliciousness, I was hooked.
-I’ve been making up for lost time ever since: Salt and Pepper Shrimp, Shrimp Tacos, Coconut Shrimp and, of course, Shrimp Remoulade.
+I’ve been making up for lost time ever since: Shrimp Creole, Salt and Pepper Shrimp, Shrimp Tacos, Coconut Shrimp and, of course, Shrimp Remoulade.

 I love this Shrimp Remoulade salad all year long (when I’m not making Crab Salad), as lunch or a light dinner.
 But it also makes an excellent appetizer for a holiday meal (or any meal!).

 - 1 tablespoon whole grain mustard

 - 1 teaspoon grated fresh horseradish or prepared horseradish